We want to be transparent about how we are compensated. Some links in articles are from our sponsors. Learn more about how we make money.

 - Halal Investing — if investing in a portfolio that complies with Islamic law is important to you, Wealthsimple has Halal portfolios to meet your goals and personal beliefs.

-Away from the personal side, Wealthsimple also works with Advisors to provide their clients a better option, as well as having great Group Plans for employers to offer their employees.
+Away from the personal side, Wealthsimple also works with financial advisors to provide their clients a better option, as well as having great Group Plans for employers to offer their employees.
 So it isn’t one dimensional, they are creating better options across the board.

 What I like most about Wealthsimple